 SEO For Shopify websites, what's involved?

 Here you are, you've chosen Shopify as your eCommerce store which comes with some great SEO friendly features built-in.
-But Shopify eCommerce Search Engine Optimisation doesn't stop there.
+But Shopify SEO doesn't stop there.
 With dynamic product pages and faceted navigation that serve the same content across multiple pages, eCommerce SEO is complex and necessary for competitive advantage.
 After all, there are over 1 million Shopify stores out there.
 Our SEO specialists commonly find that template functionality can slow Shopify sites down and bloated AI, structure and navigation can cause indexing issues.
 We always start with an SEO Audit of your Shopify site, recommending technical SEO fixes and follow with keyword research and content optimisations.
 Our team are experts in migrating and optimising Shopify to grow your organic traffic.

 Displaying Trust Signals